Justin Pierre

 Justin Courtney Pierre (born May 26, 1976) is an American singer, songwriter, and guitarist originally from Mahtomedi, Minnesota.
-He is the co-founder and lead vocalist of the pop punk band Motion City Soundtrack.
+He is the co-founder, lead vocalist and rhythm guitarist of the pop punk band Motion City Soundtrack.
 He has also produced short films.

 Early life

 Justin Pierre was raised in Mahtomedi, Minnesota.
 During his childhood, he enjoyed skateboarding and listening to hip-hop such as Run-DMC and the Beastie Boys.
 As a teen, Pierre became a fan of alternative metal band Faith No More; in 1990, he regularly watched their You Fat Bastards videotape and the performance of frontman Mike Patton greatly influenced him.
 He would later mention the Faith No More album Angel Dust as one of his favorite records of all time.

 Pierre studied at Mahtomedi High School, where he developed an interest in indie rock.
 During this time, Pierre became a fan of bands such as Sonic Youth, The Boo Radleys, and The Pixies.
 Pierre played guitar and sang in a band called Slide Coaster, who released an album in 1995 titled Thrown.
 The group eventually disbanded, leaving Pierre to focus more on his hobby of making short films.
 However, his friend Joshua Cain convinced him to continue making music and recruited Pierre to join his band, which would eventually become Motion City Soundtrack.